Revival Catalyst Guide for Dragonflight (10.0.7)

 Revival Catalyst Charges

-Inside the building, Antuka will have a weekly quest for you to unlock Revival Catalyst charges.
+Inside the building, Antuka will have the first weekly quest for you to unlock Revival Catalyst charges.
 The charges are called Renascent Lifeblood.
 You must spend 1 charge every time you convert items.
 You can only have 6 charges per character.

 How to Earn Revival Catalyst Charges?